 Take a trip back to a wilder time and visit the actual cave.
 It is 55 feet wide and was first discovered by M. de Lery, a Frenchman who described it as a cavern in the rock, much like the English name it bears today.
 Enjoy the quaint town and retrace the steps of exciting past criminals like the Sturdivant Gang.
 Explore the cave and enjoy the a curious piece of Illinois state history.

 6. Pomona Natural Bridge

 Located in Pomona, the Pomona Natural Bridge is a hidden hiking treasure waiting to be discovered in Illinois.
-The trail itself is a fairly easy hike that is perfect for all ages.
+The trail itself was a fairly easy hike for us and is perfect for all ages.
 It forks to the left for a more kid-friendly trail, but both will lead you to the natural bridge.

 7. Great River Road

 Located in the heart of America, the Great River Road follows the Mississippi River as it travels down the western border of Illinois.
 Follow the 550 mile route to see some impressive views and breathtaking landscapes.
 You’ll be retracing steps originally left by Native Americans who used the fertile soil and waterways, places that are still beautifully preserved to this day.